projectatomic/atomic-enterprise-training/eap-latest-setup.md

 docker networking.
 Use the `iptables` command to change rules on a live system.

-Feel free to not open this port if you don't want to make this accessible, or if you only want it accessible via port fowarding, etc.
+Feel free to not open this port if you don't want to make this accessible, or if you only want it accessible via port forwarding, etc.

 **Note**: Unlike OpenShift v2 this router is not specific to a given project, as such it's really intended to be viewed by cluster admins rather than project